 3. Be positive.

 Good influencing involves helping others get what they need.
-If an MSL is trying to influence an HCP to do something, then it needs to be for a good reason — to help patients, or to make the HCP be more effective at what they do.
+If an MSL is trying to influence an HCP to do something, then it needs to be for a good reason—to help patients or to make the HCP more effective at what he or she does.
 Being positive helps accomplish this task.

 Many organizations place a rigid firewall between their MSLs and their sales representatives.
 In this environment, developing MSLs’ influencing skills is often overlooked or even avoided.
 Traditionally, commercial training is provided to develop the selling skills of the sales representatives, while MSL training has been left to internal Medical or HR resources.
 However, these internal groups often lack the expertise to deliver good development of influencing skills.
 This is where an outside organization can be helpful to consult or find a way to leverage commercial training.